mwb-wiseman/Cubeletics/README.md

 #### High Concept

-Cubeletics is a 3D, single-player game in which the player moves a cube left and right as it slides endlessly forwards to avoid obstacles and reach the end of each level.
+Cubeletics is a 3D, single-player game in which the player steers a cube left and right as it progresses forwards to avoid obstacles and reach the end of each level.

 #### Summary Overview